loopsocial/firework_ios_sdk/README.md

 // Set the highlight delay of the CTA button.
 Using 0 will result in no delay and the button will be highlighted immediately. playerConfig.ctaButton.behavior.highlightDelay = .constant(0)

+// Adjusts the width of the CTA button by using one of the three available cases in the VideoPlayerCTAWidth enumeration playerConfig.ctaButton.width = .fullWidth

 // Add UIActivity instances specific to your app playerConfig.shareButton.behavior.applicationActivities = customApplicationActivities()